SquareGPS/navixy-api/docs/backend-api/resources/billing/tariff/tariff_tracker.md

 User's **effective dealer** is

 1. User's dealer if its **dealer_id** = **defaultDealerId** (config option) or **dogovor_type** = 'paas'.
-2. Parent of user's dealer elsewise.
+2. Parent of user's dealer otherwise.

 ### change